nkukka/docker-and-microservices-training/handson/day2/kube/instructions.md

 Step 2.
 When creating a pod use apiVersion v1, port information is the same 8080 which was used earlier exercise.

 Step 3.
 After you are ready with creating the pod file make a new manifest file for creating a deployment.
-For deployments you need to use apiVersion extensions/v1beta1.

 Step 4.
 In order to make your application accessible from outside, create one more manifest file for a service.